As seen on:

 The World’s First 3D Printed Community.

-Our goal is to print homes in El Salvador in 2018 and finish the first 3D printed community of homes in 2019.
+Our goal is to print homes in Latin America to create the first 3D printed community of homes in 2019.
 Then democratize the technology to other non-profits and governments to scale around the world.

 We are seeking funding partners for both Phase II of R&D for the printer and to fund the first 3D printed community in the world.